Monday-Friday: 08.30am to 5.30pm

 Dog Bite Laws in New York

-Under New York law to prevail on a dog bite claim the person who was attacked, must prove that the dog had vicious propensities, and that the owner of the dog knew or should’ve known of such propensities vicious.
-Propensities include the propensity to do any act that might endanger the safety of the persons and property of others.
+Under New York law, to prevail on a dog bite claim, the person attacked must prove that the dog had vicious propensities and that the dog’s owner knew or should’ve known such propensities.
+Propensities include the tendency to do any act that might endanger the safety of the persons and property of others.
 Evidence tending to prove that a dog has vicious propensities includes a prior attack, the dog’s tendency to growl, snap, or bear its teeth, the manner in which the dog was restrained, and a proclivity to act in a way that puts others at risk of harm.
-Once vicious propensities has been established the dog owner or other persons who may have harbored the dog are strictly liable for all the damages the vicious dog has caused.
+Once vicious propensities have been established, the dog owner or other persons who may have harbored the dog are strictly liable for all the damages the vicious dog has caused.

-Barking behavior such as barking at strangers, or other passersby and other normal canine behavior will not support a claim of knowledge of vicious propensities.
-Likewise, violations of local leash laws is also irrelevant because such a violation would be some evidence of negligence, and negligence is not a basis for imposing liability since liability is based on strict liability.
+Barking behavior, such as barking at strangers or other passersby and other normal canine behavior, will not support a claim of knowledge of vicious propensities.
+Likewise, violations of local leash laws are irrelevant because such a violation would be some evidence of negligence, and negligence is not a basis for imposing liability since liability is based on strict liability.

-Additionally, the breed of a dog is not a relevant factor in determining vicious propensities.
+Additionally, a dog’s breed is not a relevant factor in determining vicious propensities.

-An experienced and skilled attorney who has handled many dog attack cases knows how to effectively establish vicious propensities so that his client can successfully recover for all their economic and non- economic damages.
+An experienced and skilled attorney who has handled many dog attack cases knows how to establish vicious propensities effectively so that his client can successfully recover all their economic and non-economic damages.

-Turn to an Experienced Buffalo NY Dog Bite Attorney for the Help You Need
+Turn to an Experienced Dog Bite Injury Lawyer for the Help You Need

 The seasoned Buffalo dog bite attorneys at Steve Foley Law Firm have an impressive reputation for successfully guiding challenging dog bite cases toward favorable resolutions that support our clients’ fullest recoveries and best interests.
 Learn more by contacting us online or call 716-249-2222 today.